MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-03-11-feelin-good-from-your-workout.md

   - keep going
   - you got this
 ---
 Each day comes with new challenges, new thoughts, new expectations and limitations.
 Be kind on yourself when you are not able to follow-through with your own goals or expectations...be kind enough to not expect perfection.
-Be _SO_ kind to yourself that you allow yourself to fail and then _get back up_.
-That part is crucial.
+Be _so_ _kind_ to yourself that you allow yourself to fail and then _get back up_.
+That last part is crucial.
 Do not stay down.

 I tell myself these things because I know that I struggle with these bad.